mcthomas/Conceptual-Audacity-UI-Redesign/README.md

 Currently, our InVision prototype allows the user to navigate to view a sample project, or to create a new project.
 On the new project screen, the user can open the “export” dialogue drop down menu, and close it, or that of the “+” (new) UI button.
 If the user selects “Track” in this latter sub menu, they will see a new track header present.
 Hitting the record UI button will then populate a new recording.

+## Interactive Digital UI Prototype

+### Select the gif below to navigate to the InVision prototype:

 ## Redesign in VR

 ### Introduction